graphikDB/graphik/README.md

 ### Secondary Indexes
 - secondary indexes are CEL expressions evaluated against a particular type of Doc or Connection
 - indexes may be used to speed up queries that iterate over a large number of elements
-- type validators are completely optional but recommended
+- secondary indexes are completely optional but recommended

 #### Secondary Index Examples
 Coming Soon